Voice, Video & Vernacular SEO – Best Tips & Strategies

 Video SEO is not the same as regular SEO.
 Apart from optimizing your website, if you have created videos and want them to get the top ranks, then they too need to be optimized accordingly.
 The importance of video SEO can be gauged from the fact that search results on Google display a separate ‘Video’ tab.

-Here are a few video SEO tips and strategies for 2019 to help you better optimize your videos -
+Here are a few video SEO tips and strategies to help you better optimize your videos –

 Here also keyword research is needed and is essential because most of the views on your videos will come from YouTube suggesting videos to users.
 You should also try to mold your video around those keywords.
 This step is very important as content on YouTube is localized in 56 countries across 61 languages and the platform has witnessed a 50% rise in viewership over the last year.